CodeShadowing95/alx-higher_level_programming/0x05-python-exceptions/README.md

 0- Safe list printing</br>
 1- safe printing of an integers list</br>
 2- print the first n elements of a list and only integers</br>
+3- divide 2 integers and print the result</br>